Falling foul of AI. Those of us in the BSDM community find many of the restrictions baffling.

 Ethics, Context & This Femdom Blog

-This blog is written from within the enclave of the femdom world, it primarily reflects (my) the dominant partner’s viewpoint, thus its language is provocative, it’s often designed to be sexually arousing, button pressing and deliberately harsh and offensive within the context and framework of female domination.
+This blog is written from within the enclave of the femdom world, it primarily reflects (my) the dominant woman’s viewpoint.
+So its language is provocative, often designed to be sexually arousing, button pressing and deliberately harsh and offensive within the context and framework of female domination.
 But beyond the play I acknowledge the necessary mutual agency and consent of all parties involved.

 See here D/s Relationships & Responsibility